opheliagame/public-notes/personal/inhabiting online spaces.md

 I spend a lot of my time online.
 And just like physical spaces look and feel a certain way, online spaces do too.

-what can a website be
+what can a website be?

 [[website as story]]
 [[website as archive]]
 [[website as window]]